Be a Stronger Bagpiper III: Literally

 Repeat steps 2 through 8.
 Repeat again.
 Done.

 You can google these exercises for full descriptions on how to do them properly.
-This link will take you through each exercise step-by-step.
+A quick Google search will bring up videos showing these exercises or, you can get a breakdown of the step-by-step here.

 Is it hard to motivate yourself for formal exercise?
 You bet.
 But would you be more motivated if you knew that exercise would improve your playing and make you a better bagpiper?
 It is without a doubt that better physical fitness and conditioning will contribute to your ability to produce better tone on your instrument and allow you to hold fatigue at bay and play better music.